jasongebhart/MTGDeckSimulator/scripts/playhand.md

 By returning an object with these properties, the `getDeckInformationFromXML()` function allows the caller to access all of this relevant information as a single entity.
 This makes it convenient to pass around and use these values together, rather than returning them individually or managing them separately.

-Here's an example of how you might use the returned object in your code:

 ```javascript
 const deckInformation = getDeckInformationFromXML();